Kotlin Constructors

 Secondary Constructors

-Secondary constructors are alternative constructors in Kotlin that allow you to create multiple ways to initialize an object.
-They can be particularly useful in subclasses when you need to add additional logic or provide default values.
+Secondary constructors allow multiple ways to initialize an object.
+They are useful for subclasses that require additional logic or default values.

 }